starwing/luautf8/README.txt

     is 1.
-    if default_width is given, it will be the width of unprintable character, used display a non-character mark for these characters.
+    if default_width is given, it will be the width of unprintable character, used display a non-character mark for these characters. if s is a code point, return the width of this code point.

+utf8.widthindex(s, location[, ambi_is_double[, default_width]]) -> width
+    return the character index at given location in string s. this is a reverse operation of utf8.width().

 utf8.title(s) -> new_string
 utf8.fold(s) -> new_string
     convert UTF-8 string s to title-case, or folded case used to compare by ignore case.
+    if s is a number, it's treat as a code point and return a convert code point (number). utf8.lower/utf8.upper has the same extension.

 utf8.ncasecmp(a, b) -> [-1,0,1]